acquitelol/elle/README.md

 ### ♡ **Lambda functions**

-Elle allows you to create single line or multi line lambda (anonymous) functions.
+Elle allows you to create single-line or multi-line lambda (anonymous) functions.

 Here are basic examples of how you can use them: